the toronto skyline at night one of the free things you can see in Toronto

 Aficionados consider Toronto to be home to some of the best graffiti art in the world.

 Graffiti Alley is a great example of why.
-Almost one kilometre long, this free thing to do in Toronto has walls that serve as the canvas to a variety of graffiti works and styles.
+Almost one kilometre long, it has walls that serve as the canvas to a variety of graffiti works and styles.

 Location: 250 Fort York Blvd, Toronto, ON M5V 3K9